openxla/community/rfcs/20230510-common-benchmark-suite.md

   # E.g., linux-x86_64
   host_environment: str

-  # Describes the target accelerator (can be same as the host for CPU benchmarks).
+  # Describes the target accelerator (can be the same as the host for CPU
+  # benchmarks).
   # E.g., cpu, gpu, my-custom-accelerator
   accelerator_type: str
   # E.g., nvidia-a100-40g